CPKaz/C_ext/README.md

 2. Cick on the three vertically stacked dots in the top right of your browser.
 Mouse over 'more tools' and then click 'extensions.' <br>
 3. Hit the slider in the top right of the page that says 'developer mode.' <br>
 4. In the top left of the page, hit 'load unpacked' and then select the folder of this repo. <br>
-5. Keeping time should now appear first in the list of your extensions. <b> Hit the refresh button on the extension. </b> <br>
+5. Keeping Time should now appear first in the list of your extensions. <b> Hit the refresh button on the extension. </b> <br>
+6. Keeping Time is now installed!